-As a consequence of the growing importance of information technologies and the Internet to personal, social and economic life, parties are increasingly relying on evidence originating from the Internet to show the use and reputation of their marks.
+As a consequence of the growing importance of information technologies and the internet to personal, social and economic life, parties are increasingly relying on evidence originating from the internet to show the use and reputation of their marks.
+However, it must be clarified that a mere reference to a website (even if by a direct hyperlink) where the Office can find further information is insufficient.